-We are excited to announce the launch of the Hamilton Canadian Bank 1.25x Leverage ETF, which will begin trading on the TSX under the ticker HCAL on Thursday, October 15th.
+We are excited to announce the launch of the Hamilton Enhanced Canadian Bank ETF, which will begin trading on the TSX under the ticker HCAL on Thursday, October 15th.
 HCAL will provide exposure to Canada’s ‘big 6’ banks, with enhanced yield and return potential, with distributions paid monthly.

 HCAL builds on our innovative Canadian Bank mean reversion strategy.
 Specifically, HCAL’s investment objective is to replicate, before expenses, a 1.25 multiple of the Solactive Canadian Bank Mean Reversion Index (“SOLCBMRT Index”).
 How?
 For every $100 invested in HCAL, HCAL will invest $125 in the Hamilton Canadian Bank Mean Reversion Index ETF (ticker: HCA).